|Fast Facts: Roman Catholicism|

 |Texts||Bible (Old Testament, New Testament, and Apocrypha)|

-Roman Catholicism is by far the largest Christian group.
+Catholicism is by far the largest Christian group.
 With more than one billion adherents, Catholics constitute about half of the world's Christians.
 Catholicism is the majority religion of Italy, Spain, and nearly all Latin American countries.
 In 2001, about 24 percent of Americans identified themselves as Catholic, making Catholicism the largest Christian denomination in America (if the Protestant denominations are counted individually).
 The next largest denomination, Baptists, was claimed by 16 percent of Americans.
-Yet if Protestants are considered as one group, Catholics remain a minority among America's Christians.
+However, if Protestants are considered as one group, Catholics remain a minority among America's Christians.

 Generally, Catholic worship tends to be more formal and ritualized than its Protestant counterparts.
 Services follow a prescribed liturgy and priests wear more elaborate vestments than most Protestant ministers.
 Catholics usually celebrate the Eucharist (which they call Mass) more often than do Protestants, usually weekly.

 Catholics observe seven sacraments: religious rituals believed to be commanded by God and effective in conferring grace on the believer.
 Other distinctive Catholic practices include veneration of saints, use of the crucifix, and the use of rosary beads in prayer.

 Unlike their counterparts in both Protestant and Orthodox churches, Catholic priests take vows of celibacy.
 This practice is rooted in the papacy's early connections with monasticism.
 There are several Catholic monastic orders, the most well known being the Jesuits, Dominicans, Fransciscans, and Augustinians.
 Catholic monks and nuns take vows of poverty, chastity and obedience and devote themselves to a simple life focused on worshipping God.